allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 The cornerstone of hardware management is a methodology called Infrastructure as a Code.
 Long gone are the days of brave men and women that would roam datacenters and manually install OS, plug cables into network interfaces and set up mainframes.
 Right now all those operations are still there but are abstracted away through a layer of standard components.

 Thus, every component can be set up as a piece of code.
-The best part is there are a lot of tools that manage infrastructure so everyone can evaluate pros and cons and make the decision for themselves.
+However different IaaC tools use different paradigms and should be evaluated for pros and cons by every team before adoption.

 At Allegro we settled on Terraform.
 Code deploying infrastructure has to be versioned, reviewed and then executed.
 We also use a set of standard modules that enforce consistent setup.
 However, not everyone is a Cloud Engineer and not everyone has to be.
 That is why we created yet another layer of abstraction that aims at simplifying IaaC even further.